 A passionate community of researchers

-She has had amazing opportunities throughout her studies, Heather says.
+She had amazing opportunities throughout her studies, Heather says.

 Being part of the AUT Lab for Cephalopod Ecology & Systematics (ALCES) is another highlight for Heather.

 “ALCES is made up of a really good group of researchers.
-We’ve travelled all over the world to collections and conferences, and participated in some amazing live broadcasts of rather large squid dissections.
+We travel all over the world to collections and conferences, and participate in amazing live broadcasts of rather large squid dissections.
 That’s the kind of research I had been hoping to do when I was still in high school and dreaming about the future.”